sfigg/commercialization-public/docset/test/weg/delivering-a-great-experience-with-low-memory.md

 -   Be efficient with memory usage that uses a "pay for play" model by enabling functionality only as needed:

-    -   Avoid configuring drivers to support features that are only needed for 1-GB systems (for example, create platform-specific driver packages that detect hardware and load code specific to it).
+    -   Avoid configuring drivers to support features that are needed only for 1-GB systems (for example, create platform-specific driver packages that detect hardware and load code specific to it).

-    -   Minimize runtime cost - Allocate the minimum memory required when needed and free as soon as you are done (for example, buffers for supporting RAID storage are not required unless the user explicitly configures it).
+    -   Minimize runtime cost by allocating the minimum memory required when needed and freeing it as soon as you are done (for example, buffers for supporting RAID storage are not required unless the user explicitly configures it).

 -   Leverage tools to understand and improve memory footprint.
 The following talk describes the approach to reducing footprint along with available tools: [Reducing the memory footprint of drivers and apps](http://channel9.msdn.com/events/BUILD/BUILD2011/HW-141T).